Marx2/VibeBackTest/documentation.md

     *   Create a project directory (e.g., `vibebacktest`).
     *   Set up a Python virtual environment (e.g., `python -m venv venv`).
     *   Activate the virtual environment (`source venv/bin/activate` on Linux/macOS or `.\venv\Scripts\activate` on Windows).
     *   Install necessary libraries: `pip install openbb pyyaml python-dateutil` (We'll use `python-dateutil` for easier month increments).
-Create a `requirements.txt` file.
+Create a `requirements.txt` file. *(Note: `openbb` installs the Python SDK, which is used for programmatic access within the script).*

 2.  **Implement Command-Line Argument Parsing:**
     *   Use the `argparse` module (standard library).